Conservatives take up death of Black man who supported Trump

 Police have released few details about the killing, including any motive.
 They have asked for the public’s help in identifying a possible suspect caught on surveillance video, a man who was spotted nearby on a bicycle with his face covered.
 A police spokeswoman did not immediately reply to messages Friday seeking an update on the case.

-While police are saying little about the killing, prominent Republicans are calling for a federal investigation of the killing, which they say was politically motivated.
+While police are saying little, prominent Republicans are calling for a federal investigation of the killing, which they say was politically motivated.
 The case has gained attention in conservative media outlets and allegations that the case is being downplayed by Democrats because Trammell supported Trump.

 Walker isn’t the only Wisconsin Republican drawing attention to the case.